Are you like many of the sales people that I talk to who basically disappear at the end of the month because they're busy trying to close deals?

 So when you're at the end of the month, and the emotions are running high.
 The last thing that you want to do is look at the scoreboard.
 Instead focus on the process.
 The process of continually improving your sales skills, the process of taking one step at a time and finding at least one person a day that's new to talk to when you're paralyzed with the emotions.

 These are just a few of the things I teach in my Sales Lab course.
-Stay tuned for the announcement to apply for the next class starting in mid-June for individual salespeople.
-Meanwhile, check out the free monthly Live Sales Labs!
+Check out our recaps from the Live Sales Labs!